Imoleayo-tech/LITA-Class-Project/README.md

 # LITA-Class-Project
-This where i want to put my first project while learning data analysis at the incubator hub
+This is where i want to put my first project while learning Data Analysis with the incubator hub
-##Lita-Class-Project
-###Lita-Class-Project
-####Lita-Class-Project